metbosch/mosquitto-docker-letsencrypt-auth/README.md

 The docker-compose.yml file shown above maps local (persistent) directories to the relevant container volumes:

+**/mosquitto/auth** - This directory is the location where go-auth will get passwords and acls.
+Its use is optional (depends on enabled auth) and can be controlled based on the contents of mosquitto.conf.

+**/mosquitto/auth/acls** - This is the ACLs file where topic access is defined for each user.

+**/mosquitto/auth/passwd** - This is the passwords file where credentials for each user are defined.

+**/mosquitto/certs** - This directory is the location where mosquitto will get certificate files.
+The files are copied there after each certbot invocation with the right access permissions for mosquitto daemon.

 **/mosquitto/conf/** - this directory is where Mosquitto will look for the mosquitto.conf file.

 **/mosquitto/conf/mosquitto.conf** - this file is user supplied.
 The startup scripts will look for exactly this file in exactly this directory.
 If it isn't found, it will be copied from the at buildtime edited /etc/mosquitto/mosquitto.conf.

 **/mosquitto/conf/passwd** - this file is the standard location for Mosquitto users/passwords.
-An alternate file/location can be specified in mosquitto.conf, but it must be in a location persisted through docker volume mapping.
-It's presence/use is optional, but allowing anonymous access to MQTT somewhat defeats the purpose of this image.
+It's not used in the provided example, as auth goes through go-auth plugin.

 **/mosquitto/log** - This directory is the location where mosquitto will place log file(s).
 Like passwd defined above, its use is optional and can be controlled based on the contents of mosquitto.conf.